In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Introduction

 \section{Introduction}

 Motion inbetweening is a classic animation problem.
-When generating motions of 3D objects, the typical input consists of a 3D object in two distinct motion states, as in point cloud interpolation~\cite{peng2024papr,zheng2023neuralpci}, for instance.
-With significant advances in 3D generative AI in recent years, many recent attempts have been made on ``video-to-4D" \cite{zeng2024stag4d,wu2024sc4d,ren2023dreamgaussian4d,yin20234dgen,jiang2023consistent4d}, whose task is to ``lift'' an object captured in a video into the 3D space so its motion from the video can be viewed from all angles.
-An intriguing question is whether these two problems can be ``fused" to produce 4D contents (3D object with motion) from a {\em minimalistic\/} input setting, one that can be easily and casually acquired, as shown in Fig.~\ref{fig:teaser}.
+When generating motions of 3D objects, the typical input consists of a 3D object in two distinct motion states, e.g., as in point cloud interpolation~\cite{peng2024papr,zheng2023neuralpci}.
+With significant progresses in 3D generative AI in recent years, many recent attempts have been made on ``video-to-4D" \cite{zeng2024stag4d,wu2024sc4d,ren2023dreamgaussian4d,yin20234dgen,jiang2023consistent4d}, whose task is to ``lift'' an object captured in a video into the 3D space so its motion from the video can be viewed from all angles. \rzzz{However, videos can be unrealistic (e.g., for very slow motions such as the flower blossoming in Fig.~\ref{fig:teaser}) or at least expensive (e.g., for very fast motions) to acquire.
+In other application settings such as motion planning and visual storyboarding~\cite{zhong2025Sketch2Anim}, the motions produced are the outcomes to be {\em explored\/}; they were not acquirable in the first place.}

+An intriguing question is whether the \rzzz{inbetweening and lifting problems above} can be ``fused" to produce 4D contents, i.e., 3D object with motion, from a {\em minimalistic\/} and easy-to-acquire input setup. \rzzz{Indeed, with rapid advances in video foundation models and a push for {\em controllable\/} motion generation, there has been an emergence of works on video frame interpolation~\cite{reda2022film,feng2024explorative,danier2024ldmvfi,xing2024dynamicrafter,wang2025framer} which produce {\em video\/}, rather than 4D, outputs from two images.}

+In this paper, we seek a solution to the novel task of generating {\em 4D interpolative contents\/} from merely two {\em single-view images\/} capturing an object in two distinct motion states. \rzzz{Compared to video or 4D generation from text only~\cite{singer2023text4d,bahmani20244d} or from a single image~\cite{ren2023dreamgaussian4d}, our interpolative task anchored on two images can leverage more precise motion control to better constrain the generative process and lead to more plausible and cleaner results, as shown in Figs.~\ref{fig:teaser} and~\ref{fig:comp_txt_single}.}